roman01la/uix/README.md

 _NOTE: UIx interpreter is already super fast (3x faster than Reagent and only 2x slower than vanilla React).
 Use pre-compilation ONLY if you are hitting performance problems._

-Optionally compiles Hiccup into inlined React elements at compile-time
+Compiles Hiccup into inlined React elements at compile-time

 ```clj
 (uix/html